Buck0134/umg-skills-test/README.md

+Please visit the deployed version of the app via: https://umg-deploy-frontend.onrender.com/

 # 🎶 Bucky's UMG Software Engineering Skills Test – Full-Stack Solution

 Welcome to the source code repository for my complete solution to the **Capital Music Group Software Engineering Skills Test**.